Parameterized Spanning Tree Congestion: Algorithms for Bounded Treewidth

 \section{Algorithms for Bounded Treewidth}

-In this section we take a second look at the complexity of \STC\ parameterized by treewidth, a problem shown to be W[1]-hard in \cref{cor:star-forest}.
+In this section, we take a second look at the complexity of \STC\ parameterized by treewidth, a problem shown to be W[1]-hard by combining \cref{cor:star-forest} with the fact that graphs of bounded tree-depth also have bounded treewidth.
 One way to deal with this hardness is to consider additional parameters, so we begin by presenting in \cref{sec:fpt-tw-k} an FPT algorithm parameterized by treewidth plus the desired congestion $k$.
 Our algorithm follows the standard technique of performing dynamic programming over a tree decomposition, though with a few necessary tweaks (informally, we have to guess the general structure of the spanning tree, including parts of the graph that will appear ``in the future'').

-We note here that the fact that \STC\ is FPT for this parameterization was already shown in~\cite{algorithmica/BodlaenderFGOL12}, where it was proved that if $k$ is a parameter, then the problem is MSO$_2$-expressible, hence solvable via Courcelle's theorem.
+We note here that the fact that \STC\ is FPT for this parameterization was already shown by~\cite{algorithmica/BodlaenderFGOL12}, who proved that if $k$ is a parameter, then the problem is MSO$_2$-expressible, hence solvable via Courcelle's theorem.
 Nevertheless, we are still motivated to provide an explicit algorithm for the parameter ``treewidth plus $k$'' for several reasons.

 First, using Courcelle's theorem does not provide any usable upper bound on the running time, while we show our algorithm to run in ${(k+w)}^{\bO(w)}n^{\bO(1)}$, where $w$ is the treewidth; this implies, for instance, that \STC\ is in XP parameterized by treewidth alone (as $\stc(G)\le n^2$ for all $G$), a fact that cannot be inferred using Courcelle's theorem.